markmoxon/elite-source-code-library/versions/master/1-source-files/images/README.md

-# Original binaries for the BBC Master version of Elite
+# Image binaries for the BBC Master version of Elite

-This folder contains the binaries from the original game disc for the BBC Master version of Elite on Ian Bell's personal website.
+This folder contains the image binaries from the original game disc for the BBC Master version of Elite on Ian Bell's personal website.

+* P.DIALS2P.bin is the dashboard image

 ---